miroslavchakarov/smart-messroom-gui/README.md

 Update 14.04: It can now show the quantity of food taken from the weight scale.

 Update 18.04: We now have a working GUI!
+Update 20.04: it can now reset the amount if customer changed his mind

 The near-future goals for the Smart Messroom are (TODO):